AI4WA/OpenOmniFramework/docs/Modules/Client/Listener.md

 Our solution for the audio is using the whisper model to detect when user stop talking, your can specific the energy threshold or timeout milliseconds to determine when to stop and save this round of sound.

-This will get the API receive the audio in a "conversation" way, speaker stop, AI process and act, then speaker speak again.
+This will get the API receive the audio in a "conversation" way, speaker stop, Agent process and act, then speaker speak again.

 However, there are several situations are limited by current solution: